 Industrial, Computing, and Engineering Technologies

-Must have an associate's degree
+Must have an associate’s degree or its equivalent is required

 Accreditation & Licensing